dlang/DIPs/DIPs/1NNN-ADR.md

 This would compile without error, but would not do what the user intended.
 D would pass the variable `pid` as the second argument to the function, which would interpret it as window width.
 Without a way to detect this misuse, which is likely to be a common mistake made by programmers more familiar with string interpolation in other languages, users will be unpleasantly surprised with buggy code.

-The `_d_interpolated_string` struct provides such a way to detect misues.
+The `isInterpolationSpec` check provides such a way to detect misues.
 In fact, the library author doesn't have to do anything - the user will see a helpful error message from the compiler and perhaps try `i"Process debugger $pid".idup` instead, or another suitable alternative.

-As an added benefit, if the library author does choose to adapt to the interpolated string, she can do so while keeping it separate from its existing default arguments by way of overloading the first argument on the new type yielded by `_d_interpolated_string`.
+As an added benefit, if the library author does choose to adapt to the interpolated string, she can do so while keeping it separate from its existing default arguments by way of overloading the first argument on the new type.

 Other alternatives discussed in the community included a compiler-recognized attribute on the parameter to indicate it takes a format string, but once we define rules for all the edge cases for ABI, mangling, overloading, etc., such a thing would have simply reinvented a struct type in a more awkward fashion.
 It is better to lean on rules the language and its users already understand than invent special rules for this one case.

 #### On implicit conversions

-To avoid these unintentional bugs in libraries that don't anticipate interpolated strings, this DIP does NOT recommend implicit conversion of the `_d_interpolated_string` structure to `string`, excepting special circumstances.
-In the example druntime implementation code above, I included `static if(hasAllSpecs)` as a condition for `alias this`.
+To avoid these unintentional bugs in libraries that don't anticipate interpolated strings, this DIP does NOT recommend implicit conversion of the interpolation spec structure to `string`, excepting special circumstances.
+In the example druntime implementation code above, we included `static if(hasAllSpecs)` as a condition for `alias this`.

 The logic here is if the user takes the additional effort to explicitly write format specifiers for all interpolated values, they've demonstrated significant understanding of how the feature works both in general and for their specific use case.
 In that case, we can allow implicit conversion so the interpolated string can be used by existing functions.